-Calculate your leave entitlements under the BCEA.
-See your annual, sick, family responsibility, maternity and paternity leave in one place.
+How to calculate leave days under the BCEA: annual, sick, family responsibility, maternity and paternity entitlements.
+Free leave calculator for SA employees.

 Calculates all leave types based on the Basic Conditions of Employment Act entitlements